MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-vscode-azure-cli-node-04.md

     git commit -m "Initial Commit"
     ```

-1. Run the following commands to set up deployment credentials in Azure, replacing `username` and `pPassword` with your credentials.
-The command displays JSON output upon success.
+1. Run the following command to [set up user-level deployment credentials with Azure CLI](/azure/app-service/deploy-configure-credentials), replacing `username` and `pPassword` with new credentials specific to deployment only.
+These credentials are not the same as your Azure subscription credentials.

     ```azurecli
     az webapp deployment user set --user-name <username> --password <password>